vaibhavjain-in/s3fs/README.txt

 If you're using the "S3FS Root Folder" option, you'll need to insert that folder before the /s3fs-public/ part of the target URLs.

+Under some domain name setups, you may be able to avoid the need for proxying by having the same domain name as your site also point to your S3 bucket.
+If that is the case with your site, enable the "Don't rewrite CSS/JS file paths" option to prevent s3fs from prefixing the URLs for CSS/JS files.

 ===========================================
 == Upgrading from S3 File System 7.x-1.x ==
 ===========================================